AlchemyCMS/alchemy_cms/README.md

 Installation
 ------------

-Make yourself a new rails 3 app with MySQL as database (Other db's should also work, but are NOT tested):
+Use the installer (recommended):

-    rails new my_magicpage -d mysql
+    alchemy new my_magicpage

-Then open the `Gemfile` in an texteditor of your choice and insert this line:

-    gem 'alchemy', '2.0.pre', :git => 'git://github.com/magiclabs/alchemy.git', :branch => 'rails3'

-Install the bundle:

-    bundle install

-Then run these commands:

-    rake db:create
-    rake db:migrate:alchemy
-    rake alchemy:assets:copy:all

-Open `db/seeds.rb` in a texteditor and insert this line:

-    Alchemy::Seeder.seed!

-Run this command:

-    rake db:seed

 Start the local server:

     rails server

-Then just switch to your browser and open `http://localhost:3000/admin` for creating your first admin user.
+Then just switch to your browser and open `http://localhost:3000`.

-__We will provide an executable with the stable version of this gem.__

 Tipps
 -----

 1. This task creates all necessary folders and files needed for creating your own pagelayouts and elements for your website

-        rake alchemy:app_structure:create:all
+        rake generate alchemy:scaffold:all

 2. If you use the ferret full text search (enabled by default), then please add a job to your crontab that reindexes the ferret index.